 - Mood: Verbs take the forms of the indicative, subjunctive, and imperative (like English)

-- Aspect: Verbs are either perfective or imperfective (verbs are either perfective or progressive in English)
+- Aspect: Morphologically, verbs are either perfective or imperfective (verbs are either perfective or progressive in English)

 Like in English, pronouns in Spanish are used to refer to people, animals, or things without having to name them.
 In Spanish, pronouns are subject to two types of classification; historically, Spanish traditional grammar classified them similarly to English traditional grammar, but in modern times, descriptive grammarians classify them differently.
 Pronouns accept the grammatical properties of gender, number, case, and person.